 Pork And Beans Salad recipe made easy with only four ingredients.

-It was given to me over 45 years ago by a neighbor who brought the salad to our annual family pig-picking.
-No dressing needed.
+The recipe was given to me over 50 years ago by a neighbor who brought the salad to our annual family pig-picking.

 Mix all ingredients together in a mixing bowl and chill several hours or overnight.